 Nicoya Coastline Tour

 Our five day Nicoya Peninsula Mountain Bike adventure begins in Santa Cruz and takes the coastal route through Nicoya all the way to Malpais and beyond.
-Crossing rivers, beach riding, crossing rivers, dramatic ocean vistas, heart pounding ascents and thrilling descents will be part of every day as you ride deep into the heart of the Nicoya and experience a side of Costa Rica travel few tourists ever see.
-We’ll bring along a few SUPs with us for you to enjoy in the afternoons!
+Crossing rivers, beaches with dramatic ocean vistas, heart pounding ascents and thrilling descents will be part of every day as you ride deep into the heart of the Nicoya and experience a side of Costa Rica travel few tourists ever see.
+It includes an afternoon snack.
 All multi-day tours are customized specifically to each group.